PKU-SEC-Lab/mpcvit/README.md

 **Numerical results:**

-Note that we missed a part of the model checkpoints during completing this paper, so we re-run our experiments again to obtain the missing checkpoints.
+Note that we missed a part of the model checkpoints during completing this paper, so we re-run our experiments again from scratch to obtain the missing checkpoints.
 Therefore, there is a slight fluctuation (less than 0.1%) between the model results and the results reported in the paper, which is considered to be acceptable.

 ## MPCViT+ evaluation